-Prerequisite: Must take concurrently with Geometry
+Prerequisite: Must take concurrently with Geometry High Honors or teacher recommendation

 This course will include an intensive and in-depth study of the topics listed above as well as other topics that are not specifically listed in the Massachusetts state standards.
 Students selecting this course should have reading skills at grade level and be able to solve multi-step problems by applying algebraic methods.
 It will serve as an important component of college preparatory study.